 The History of St. Matthew's Catholic School

-St. Matthew’s is currently preschool through eighth grade.
+St. Matthew’s School currently includes preschool through eighth grade.